Meniere's Disease treatments that may be placebos

 It is claimed to improve Meniere's disease by means of altering endolymphatic pressure.
 It is difficult to comprehend why pulsed pressure should be beneficial.
 Some have suggested that this device "milks endolymph through the endolymphatic valve".
 We are just not familiar with the anatomic location of the "endolymphatic valve".
 Nevertheless, the Meniett "process" might be effective in people who actually have a perilymphatic fistula and who are misdiagnosed as Meniere's disease.
 In this case, we would think that the "active effect" is from the ventilation tube rather than the Meniett pump.
 We think that those who are dead-set on using this device should consider just having the tube put in first, and seeing how they do, prior to purchasing the Meniett.

-Bottom line: At this writing (mid 2010), we advise extreme caution.
+Bottom line: At this writing (mid 2016), we advise avoiding this device.
 It might be considered just prior to going on to a destructive treatment (but we wouldn't suggest doing it).
 Less than 10% of practicing otologists routinely recommend this device (Kim et al, 2005).
 We do not recommend this device in our practice in Chicago.
 We are NOT recommending use of an aquarium pump for Meniere's either! (:

 It has been reported that section of middle ear muscles is useful in Meniere's disease (Franz et al, 2003).
 The rationale for this procedure is difficult to follow, and we would like to see more studies before recommending this procedure.
 It may be another placebo treatment.